organicmaps/organicmaps/docs/INSTALL.md

 * Build both the generator_tool and the designer tool
 * Generate data as usual (either with `generate_mwm.sh` or `generate_planet.sh`).
-* For MAPS.ME employees, publish planet data to http://designer.mapswithme.com/mac/DATA_VERSION
-(via a ticket to admins, from `mapsme4:/opt/mapsme/designers`).

 ## Android